OfflineIMAP/offlineimap.github.io/gsoc.md

 * Started by tracking how things gets done, then sent patches and contributed, finally became a maintainer years ago.
 * Made *big* mistakes myself.
 * Applying common open source expectations.
-* Keeping fun! ,-)
+* Keeping fun!
 * Open minded.
-Well, I guess...
+Well, I guess... ,-)
 * Teaching experience.
-* Confidenciality.
+* Confidenciality of all our private exchanges.
 * I'll provide you a response to each question.
 The response might not always be what you expect but you won't be left at the side.

 #### What I'll mostly expect from you